MI5: Second World War

-MI5 experienced further failure during the Second World War.
-It was chronically unprepared, both organisationally and in terms of resources, for the outbreak of war; and utterly unequal to the task which it was assigned: the large-scale internment of enemy aliens in an attempt to uncover enemy agents.
-The operation was poorly handled, and contributed to the near-collapse of the agency by 1940.
 One of the earliest actions of Winston Churchill on coming to power in early 1940 was to sack the agency's long-term head, Vernon Kell.
-He was replaced initially by the ineffective Brigadier A.W.A.
-Harker, as Acting Director General.
+He was replaced initially by the ineffective Oswald Allen Harker, as Acting Director General.
 Harker in turn was quickly replaced by David Petrie, a Secret Intelligence Service (SIS) man, with Harker remaining as his deputy.
 With the ending of the Battle of Britain, and the abandonment of invasion plans (correctly reported by both SIS and the Bletchley Park Ultra project), the spy scare eased, and the internment policy was gradually reversed.
 This eased pressure on MI5, and allowed it to concentrate on its major wartime success, the so-called 'double-cross' system.
 This was a system based on an internal memo drafted by an MI5 officer in 1936, which criticised the long-standing policy of arresting and sending to trial all enemy agents discovered by MI5.
 Several had offered to defect to Britain when captured; before 1939, such requests were invariably turned down.
 The memo advocated attempting to 'turn' captured agents wherever possible, and use them to mislead enemy intelligence agencies.
 This suggestion was turned into a massive and well-tuned system of deception during the Second World War.

 Beginning with the capture of an agent named Arthur Owens, codenamed 'Snow', MI5 began to offer enemy agents the chance to avoid prosecution (and thus the possibility of the death penalty) if they would work as British double-agents.
 Agents who agreed to this were supervised by MI5 in transmitting bogus 'intelligence' back to the German secret service, the Abwehr.
 This necessitated a large-scale organisational effort, since the information had to appear valuable but actually be misleading.
 A high-level committee, the Wireless Board, was formed to provide this information.
 The day-to-day operation was delegated to a sub-committee, the Twenty Committee (so called because the Roman numerals for twenty, XX, form a double cross).
 The system was extraordinarily successful.
 A post-war analysis of German intelligence records found that of the 115 or so agents targeted against Britain during the war, all but one (who committed suicide) had been successfully identified and caught, with several 'turned' to become double agents.
 The system played a major part in the massive campaign of deception which preceded the D-Day landings, designed to give the Germans a false impression of the location and timings of the landings (see Operation Fortitude).